Kanō Jigorō: Death and legacy

 In May 1938, Kanō died at sea, during a voyage that he made as member of the IOC on board the NYK Line motor ship Hikawa Maru.
 Because the Japanese merchant fleet of the 1930s used Tokyo time wherever it was in the world, the Japanese date of death was 4 May 1938 at about 5:33 am JST, whereas the international date of death was 3 May 1938 at 20:33 UTC.
-The cause of death was officially listed as pneumonia. but other sources list food poisoning as the cause of death.
+The cause of death was officially listed as pneumonia but other sources list food poisoning as the cause of death.
 During the 1990s, there appeared allegations that Kanō was murdered by poisoning rather than dying of pneumonia.
 Although there is no known contemporary documentation to support this claim, Kanō's opposition to Japanese militarism was well-known, and many others who also opposed it were allegedly assassinated.

 Judo did not die with Kanō.
-Instead, during the 1950s, judo clubs sprang up throughout the world, and in 1964, judo was introduced as an Olympic sport in the Tokyo Olympics, and was reintroduced at the Munich Olympics in 1972.
+Instead, during the 1950s, judo clubs sprang up throughout the world, and in 1964, judo was introduced as an Olympic sport when Tokyo eventually hosted the 1964 Summer Olympics, and was reintroduced for good at the 1972 Summer Olympics.
 Kanō's posthumous reputation was therefore assured.
 Nonetheless, his true legacy was his idealism.
 As Kanō said in a speech given in 1934, "Nothing under the sun is greater than education.
 By educating one person and sending him into the society of his generation, we make a contribution extending a hundred generations to come."

 Kanō has also been compared to the 9th Marquess of Queensberry in the way his legacy left a whole new set of rules: